 with a one-time donation via Paypal

-I’ve written plenty of blog posts on how best to plan and tend a garden and you can find links to these posts at the bottom of this post.
+I’ve written plenty of articles on how best to plan and tend a garden and you can find links to these articles at the bottom of this one.
 All of that information still stands but here are a quick reference list of tips to maximise the environmental impact of your garden with as little effort and money as possible.

 - Avoid dark coloured pots, they heat up more and require more watering.